AndreaMishtaku/chat-erlang/README.md

     $ rebar3 shell

 Once the shell is loaded, the server will start and listen on the port defined in the configuration file

+## Deployment application on aws

+To run the terraform script:

+    $ terraform init
+    $ terraform apply

+To destroy the resources created:
+$ terraform destroy

+## Test

+To see the app into action:

+    $ telnet ip_server 8085